Epigenetics of bipolar disorder: Other genes

 The two genes above are the most researched ones; however, there are still some other genes that are found to have different levels of methylation compared to control patients.
 An example of this is in the KCNQ3 gene.
 This gene encodes a potassium channel which function to prevent hyperexcitability of a neuron.
 In the CpG region of exon 11, one observes individuals with bipolar disorder having significantly lower methylation levels compared to individuals who do not have bipolar disorder.
 This data was collected from post-mortem individuals that had bipolar disorder.
 There was no overall conclusion on the effect of this methylation difference on gene expression; however, it is clear that further research should be conducted on this gene.

+David Miklowitz, in his book "The Bipolar Disorder Survival Guide" mentions some other genes that may be involved in Biopolar disorder.
+He listed the gene for NMDA, MAOA, CAC-NAIC, TENM4, and NCAN.

 In relation to other diseases

 Bipolar disorder is classified as a mood disorder which is a classification of mental and behavioral disorders that include characteristics such as manic episodes, depressive episodes, recurrent depressive disorders, and persistent mood disorders and more.
-Major Depressive Disorder is a type of mood disorder commonly known as clinical depression and it is categorized by an individual having low mood, low self-esteem and loss of pleasure in activities the individual once enjoyed.
+Major depressive disorder is a type of mood disorder commonly known as clinical depression and it is categorized by an individual having low mood, low self-esteem, and loss of pleasure in activities the individual once enjoyed.
 Bipolar Disorder and Major Depressive Disorder have been closely linked due to the similar depressive symptoms and similar monoaminergic systems that have been thought to underlie these conditions.
-A lot of research for bipolar disorder is done in conjunction with other diseases.
-Most commonly, schizophrenia and major depressive disorder are studied in conjunction with bipolar disorder.
+Much of the research for bipolar disorder is done in conjunction with studies of other diseases, most commonly schizophrenia and major depressive disorder.
 Bipolar disorder overlaps with schizophrenia in the possible psychotic features in both of these disorders and the depressive episodes in bipolar disorder are similar to those in major depressive disorder.
 Despite being different disorders, the similarity in overlapping symptoms suggest that there are common underlying biological regulatory systems that are being disordered and has resulted in research for these disorders yielding similar results.
 Family, twin, and adoption studies have yielded results that there is a genetic component to mood disorders.
 Genetic mapping studies have tried to find the genes responsible for these mood disorders, however, they have not produced consistent results.
 Researchers have yet to definitively pinpoint a genetic polymorphism or mutation that underlies these disorders.

 Bipolar disorder has been found to be comorbid with several other disorders.
-Anxiety disorder comorbidity with bipolar disorder is common as half of people with bipolar disorder are likely to be diagnosed with some form of anxiety disorder.
+Anxiety disorder comorbidity with bipolar disorder is common, as half of people with bipolar disorder are likely to be diagnosed with some form of anxiety disorder.
 Schizophrenia and bipolar disorder are also considered to be comorbid, and it has been found that abnormalities in white matter, including the level of myelination and organization of axonal fibers, are common to both conditions.
 Bipolar disorder has also been found to be comorbid with obsessive compulsive disorder and it has resulted in higher suicide rates for comorbid patients than noncomorbid patients.